 You see that the URL of the custom link is now the same as the ID of the row element.
 SiteOrigin page builder is programmed to recognize this and will know that it has to scroll to the specified section.

 Congratulations!
 We’re done already, you can now build your very own personalized one-page website easy and fast with just two plugins and any theme.
 It will keep your site fast and very user-friendly.
-Building this site took me less than an hour, it’s the easiest and fastest way I found to build a beautiful one-page website.
+Building this site took us less than an hour, it’s the easiest and fastest way we found to build a beautiful one-page website.
 Best thing is that it’s free.

 The truth is that setting up your own testing environment with XAMPP may take time and burn a few brain cells if you’re doing it for the first time, but you will quickly learn to appreciate the local server that can run WordPress.
 Then, just by having two plugins and a theme of your choice, even complete beginners will be able to create their own one-page website.